Titanic conspiracy theories

-On April 14, 1912, the Titanic collided with an iceberg, damaging the hull's plates below the waterline on the starboard side, causing the front compartments to flood.
+April 14, 1912, the Titanic collided with an iceberg, damaging the hull's plates below the waterline on the starboard side, causing the front compartments to flood.
 The ship then sank two hours and forty minutes later, with approximately 1,496 fatalities as a result of drowning or hypothermia.
 Since then, many conspiracy theories have been suggested regarding the disaster.
 These theories have been refuted by subject-matter experts.